christianhalsell/react-pokemon/README.md

-#Pokedex
+# Pokedex
-Search for your favorite Pokemon
+Search for your favorite Pokemon.
+Created in React.